New Jersey Pay Transparency. Single-State Compliance.

 NJ S-2310.
 Pay Range in Postings AND Internal Promotions.

 Effective June 1, 2025.
-Employers with 10+ employees over 20 calendar weeks must include the hourly wage or pay range AND a general description of benefits in every posting for jobs in New Jersey.
-Crucially, S-2310 also requires disclosure of pay range to employees considered for promotion before any selection decision is made.
-Civil penalties: up to $300 first violation, up to $600 each subsequent violation, per posting.
+Employers with 10+ employees must include pay range AND benefits description in every NJ posting.
+Also requires pay-range disclosure to employees considered for promotion.
+Penalties: up to $300 first violation, up to $600 each subsequent, per posting.

 Diane B. Allen Equal Pay Act.
 Equal Pay.

 One of the strongest equal-pay laws in the country.
-No employer may pay employees of a protected class less than another for “substantially similar work”.
-Damages: treble damages plus attorneys’ fees available, with a six-year lookback if the unequal pay continued.
-Permissible justifications must be applied uniformly and account for the entire amount of the differential.
-The Diane B. Allen exposure is the real risk — not the posting fines.
+No employer may pay a protected class less for “substantially similar work”.
+Damages: treble damages plus attorneys’ fees, six-year lookback.
+The Diane B. Allen exposure is the real risk, not the posting fines.

 NJSA 34:6B-20.
 Salary History Ban.